liferay/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/20-commerce-checkout-step.markdown

 # Custom Checkout Step

-Out of the box, @commerce@'s checkout process involves six steps: buyers first enter a billing address, then a shipping address, and then select shipping and payment methods.
-Then they view an order summary, and finally receive confirmation that their order has been placed.
-This tutorial explains how additional steps to the checkout process can be added.
+@commerce@'s checkout process involves several steps.
+Out of the box, the first few steps are used to collect information (billing address, shipping address, etc.) from the buyer, while the final steps are used to provide information (order summary, order confirmation) to the buyer.
+This tutorial explains how to add custom steps to the checkout process.

-Adding new a new checkout step is a simple matter of implementing the `CommerceCheckoutStep` interface.
-The implementation will render a `.jsp` file at a selected point in checkout process.
-Writing the `.jsp` and any supporting code to provide the step's business logic is not covered in this tutorial.
+Adding new a new checkout step involves implementing the `CommerceCheckoutStep` interface.
+The implementation will render a JSP file at a selected point in checkout process.
+Writing the JSP and any supporting code to provide the step's business logic is not covered in this tutorial.

 Follow these steps: